DAEDALUS-Modding/Unit-Mod-Compatibility-Patches/README.md

 # DAEDALUS Compatibility Patches (ComPatches)

-**NOTE: I wish I could say that these were still obsolete, but some players are currently unable to merge Legion with other mods due to a bug in CMM, so I am temporarily reviving these.**
+**NOTE: I wish I could say that these were still obsolete, but some players are currently unable to merge Legion with other mods due to a bug in CMM, so I am temporarily reviving these.
+Three of these mods are temporarily in CMM now, which means they don't need to be installed manually.**

 Unless using the Merge Mod feature of a mod like Community Mods, multiple unit-adding mods cannot be used together unless one of the following is true:
 - One mod requires another to work (so the last-to-load mod is aware of the mod it requires)